-A 2.5 GPA average in the following three courses is required with no grade below a 2.0 in the individual courses:
+A 2.50 GPA in the following three courses is required, with no grade below 2.0 in each course:

 - STMATH 124 Calculus I

 - STMATH 125 Calculus II

 - STMATH 126 Calculus III

 Minor in Mathematics

 Mathematics is an established and growing field with students pursuing careers in engineering, actuarial science, database and computer systems administration network and data communication analysis, statistical analysis secondary mathematics teaching and other fields.
 Students with a minor in mathematics often combine it with majors in chemistry, computer science, physics, or engineering.